Sorrento Stakes: History

 The event was inaugurated on 7 October 1967 during the then Del Mar Fall meeting and was run over a distance of 7 1/2 furlongs on the turf course.
 It was won by Windsor Honey who was ridden by US Hall of Fame jockey Johnny Sellers with a time of 1:303/5.
 The event was idle for two years, and when it resumed the event was scheduled early in the summer meeting in 1970 and needed to be split into two divisions at a distance of six furlongs.

 The event has had several changes in distance but returned to the six furlong sprint in 2018.

 In 1986 the event was classified as Grade III and was upgraded to Grade II in 1994.
 However, the event was downgraded back to Grade III in 2004 before being upgraded once more in 2015.

 The event's position in the racing calendar at Del Mar has led to the race being a preparatory race for the Del Mar Debutante Stakes which is usually scheduled for several weeks later.

-The race has produced some prodigious young fillies who have gone on to capture Juvenile honors and even progress as older fillies and mares.